donnemartin/system-design-primer/README.md

 ### Service Discovery

-Systems such as [Consul](https://www.consul.io/docs/index.html) and [Etcd](https://coreos.com/etcd/docs/latest) are among the newer commonly used pull based service discovery solutions today.
-They solve service registration/de registration of what name, address and port the service is available at.
-Health checks are often done using a http endpoint.
-Both Consul and Etcd also have a built in key/value store that can be useful for storing config values or other shared key/values for running a service
+Systems such as [Consul](https://www.consul.io/docs/index.html), [Etcd](https://coreos.com/etcd/docs/latest), and [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) can help services find each other by keeping track of registered names, addresses, and ports.
+[Health checks](https://www.consul.io/intro/getting-started/checks.html) help verify service integrity and are often done using an [HTTP](#hypertext-transfer-protocol-http) endpoint.
+Both Consul and Etcd have a built in [key-value store](#key-value-store) that can be useful for storing config values and other shared data.

-Systems such as [Zookeeper](http://www.slideshare.net/sauravhaloi/introduction-to-apache-zookeeper) is a possible older system that can be used as a service discovery service.
-Zookeeper has commonly been used for master election since it isn't a AP

 ### Disadvantage(s): application layer